githubpartners/microsoft-learn/github/introduction-to-github-copilot/includes/7-summary.md

-GitHub Copilot is an AI pair programmer that suggests code in your editor.
 You now understand how GitHub Copilot can help you code by offering autocomplete-style suggestions.
 You can enable GitHub Copilot for Business for your enterprise, and you know how to configure and troubleshoot GitHub Copilot.

 ## References